-African economies are mixed and hence there should be a return to systematic development planning process with all the basic activities fully and effectively carried out in the context of long-term, medium-term and short-term plans guaranteeing the envelope relationships among them and preventing rudderless planning.
-This calls for intensive training and re-training of government officials and their counterparts in the private sector, civil society organizations as
+African economies are mixed and hence there should be a return to systematic development planning process with all the basic activities fully and effectively carried out in the context of

-16 Planning under neo-liberal parading where the state is reigned in is tantamount to attempting to clap with one hand, an endeyour that is doomed to fail.
+15 Planning under neo-liberal parading where the state is reigned in is tantamount to attempting to clap with one hand, an endevour that is doomed to fail.

-17 See ERA 2012, Chapter 3 for details on imperatives of the growth and structure transformation that should be secured for Africa to become a global growth pole within two decades well as labour unions.
-Such inclusive training programmes will lay the basis for the kinds of interactions, consultations and collaboration among government and special interest groups required for a dynamic morphology of planning process as development progresses.
-In this regard, development planning training and capacity building institutions, especially IDEP, should actively encourage participation by staff of business interest associations, private sector organizations, labour unions and civil society organizations in its trainingprogrammes.
+16 See ERA 2012, Chapter 3 for details on imperatives of the growth and structure transformation that should be secured for Africa to become a global growth pole within two decades long-term, medium-term and short-term plans guaranteeing the envelope relationships among them and prevent rudderless planning.
+This calls for intensive training and re-training of government officials and their counterparts in the private sector, civil society organizations as well as labour unions.
+Such inclusive training programmes will lay the basis for the kinds of interactions, consultations and collaboration among government and special interest groups required for dynamic morphology of planning process as development progresses.
+In this regard, development planning institutions, especially IDEP, should actively encourage participation by staff of business interest associations, private sector organizations, labour unions and civil society organizations.

-18 That the Mo Ibrahim Foundation could not award its leadership price for 3 years in a row is an eloquent testimony to the leadership deficit in Africa
+17 That the Mo Ibrahim Foundation could not award its leadership price for 3 years in a row is an eloquent testimony to the leadership deficit in Africa

 Commitment to systematic development planning by the political leadership in a manner consistent with the principles of democratic developmental state should be total and resolute.
 The on-going dogmatic negative disposition to intervention, coordination and guidance of economic development by a capable state under the rubrics of market fundamentalism should be jettisoned .
-Instead, there should be active collaboration among all stakeholders under the leadership and guidance of a developmental state as advocated in the UNECA and AUC, 2011 and UNECA and AUC, 2012.
+Instead, there should be active collaboration among all stakeholders under the leadership and guidance of a developmental state as advocated in the UNECA and AUC, 2011 and UNECA and AUC, 2012..

-There should be vigorous effort to rebuild the capacity of African states and position them to collaborate with special interest groups in articulating, implementing, monitoring and evaluating impact and outcome of development plans.
+There should be vigorous effort to rebuild the capacity of African states and position them to collaborate with special interest groups in articulating, implementing, monitoring and evaluation of impact and outcome of development plans.
 To complement this process, African states should become more open and all stakeholders should see development as a shared responsibility of all.